Noteful is the app that finally replaced Notability in my workflow. No other app has been able to do that since I went paperless in 2017.

 Noteful organises your notes with folders and tags, both of which support infinite organisational levels.
-You can pin notebooks for easier access and they can display as lists or thumbnails.
+You can pin notebooks for easier access, and they can display as lists or thumbnails.
 You can resize your thumbnails, which is cool.
 The app auto backs up to Google Drive only in two different formats.
 You can choose to exclude some tags from your backup.

-- tags & folders
+- tags and folders

 - page layers